jan-tee/cycli/README.md

 All instructions assume PowerShell 5.0 or greater.
 Download the latest Microsoft Management Framework if you are on an earlier version.

-### Option 1: Install from PowerShell Gallery
+### Install from PowerShell Gallery

 1. From an administrative PowerShell prompt, enter `Install-Module CyCLI`
 1. To use, `Import-Module CyCLI`

-### Option 2: Install from source

-**Only do this if you want to contribute new code, and know what you are doing and why.** In fact, *please* never do this if you don't know exactly why.
+You can install from source too, but **only do this if you want to contribute new code to the module, and know what you are doing and why.**.
+[Instructions for manual install](MANUAL-INSTALL-FROM-SOURCE.md).

-1. Clone the repository.
-1. Install the ImportExcel module: `Install-Module ImportExcel`
-1. Install the module: `.\InstallModule`
-1. Import the CyCLI: `Import-Module CyCLI`

 ## See all verbs